hpenne/smallrand/readme.md

     - This crate has minimal dependencies and does not intend to change much, so you won't have to update it very often.
     - This crate compiles faster than `rand` due to it smaller size and minimal dependencies.
 * Why would I choose this over `fastrand`?
-    - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as ChaCha12 and Xoshiro256++.
+    - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as Xoshiro256++ (`SmallRng`).
+    - `smallrand` also offers ChaCha12 (`StdRng`), which has much better security properties than Wyrand.
     - Just like `rand` its API encourages you to use thread local RNG instances.
     - `fastrand` gets its entropy from `std::collections::hash_map::RandomState`.
-      This is a not really the purpose of `RandomState` and there seems to be no guarantee that this will work on all platforms.
+      This is a not really the purpose of `RandomState` and there seems to be no guarantee that this will work on all platforms and Rust versions.
       On the other hand, this gives `fastrand` the advantage that it does not need to depend on `getrandom` on any platform.
 * How fast is this compared to `rand`?
     - `smallrand` seems to be slightly faster overall on a Apple M1 (see below).
 * Is the `StdRng` cryptographically secure?
-    - Just in with `rand` it might be (depending on how you define the term), but this not in any way guaranteed.
+    - Just as with StdRng in `rand` it might be (depending on how you define the term), but this not in any way guaranteed.
       See also the next section.
 * Can this be used "no-std"?
     - Yes, please see the crate documentation for an example.